Bill

 AI Summary

-This bill amends the State's laws to prevent the State Board of Veterinary Medical Examiners from taking disciplinary action against a licensed veterinarian solely for discussing or recommending cannabis or products containing cannabidiol (CBD) for an animal's potential therapeutic benefits or as a health supplement.
-The Board, which oversees veterinary practice in the state, is prohibited from suspending or revoking a license, reprimanding or censuring a licensee, or placing a licensee on probation based on such discussions or recommendations.
-This change aims to protect veterinarians' ability to explore and advise on the use of these substances for animal health without fear of professional repercussions, provided these actions are not the sole basis for any disciplinary measures.
+This bill amends the State's laws to prevent the State Board of Veterinary Medical Examiners from taking disciplinary action, such as suspending or revoking a veterinarian's license, reprimanding them, or placing them on probation, if the sole reason for such action is the veterinarian discussing or recommending the use of cannabis or a product containing cannabidiol (a compound found in cannabis) for an animal's potential therapeutic benefit or as a health supplement.
+This change aims to protect veterinarians' ability to discuss these options with animal owners without fear of professional repercussions, provided there are no other grounds for disciplinary action.

 Committee Categories